krakow10/trait-varadic/README.md

 I had an idea to make scuffed varadics a while back, and a YouTube comment made me want to give the idea a try.
+It doesn't actually work unfortunately, the compiler just complains about conflicting functions names.